LiveRamp/hank-go/README.md

 7) ResponseCacheNumItems: Size of client cache.
 8) ResponseCacheExpiryTime: Time till cache item is expired.

+A quick example of how to use the client can be seen [here](https://github.com/LiveRamp/hank-go/blob/update_readme/main/simple_query_script.go).

 ## Connecting to Hank

 The client connects to Hank as such: